Code2Snapshot: Using Code Snapshots for Learning Representations of Source Code: Experimental Settings

 \subsection{Task}

-We use the popular code summarization task \cite{allamanis2016summarization}, also known as method name prediction (\mnp), to evaluate the \approach representation.
-The \mnp is a supervised learning task wherein the inputs are the body of methods and the labels are the corresponding names.
-For example, given the following code snippet: ``\texttt{void f(int a, int b) \{int temp = a; a = b; b = temp;\}}'', a trained model aims to predict the method's name as ``\texttt{swap}''.
+We use two popular tasks to evaluate the \approach representation: (a) code summarization \cite{allamanis2016summarization}, such as method name prediction (\mnp), and (b) code classification \cite{bui2019sa}, such as algorithm classification (\cc).
+The \mnp is a supervised learning task wherein the inputs are the body of methods and the outputs are the corresponding method names.
+For example, given the following code snippet: ``\texttt{void f(int a, int b) \{ int temp = a; a = b; b = temp; \}}'', a trained model aims to predict the method's name as ``\texttt{swap}''.
+Similarly, in the \cc task, a model learns to classify the code snippets into different algorithm classes, \eg, ``\texttt{bubble sort}''.